jesseVast/vasttams/docs/ARCHITECTURE.md

 ### **1. API Layer (FastAPI)**

 The TAMS API is built using FastAPI, a modern, fast web framework for building APIs with Python 3.12+ based on standard Python type hints.
+The application runs on Uvicorn with multiple worker processes for improved concurrency.

 **Key Features:**
 - **Automatic API Documentation**: OpenAPI/Swagger UI generation